nitinkc/nitinkc.github.io/_posts/sql/2024-07-07-distributed-db-query-optimization.md

 BigQuery uses cluster pruning to only scan the segments of data that contain records for P001, skipping over all other patient IDs.

 # Data materialization
-**Context**

-Queries often use real-time data, leading to high computation costs as **views are recalculated** on each query execution.
+**Context:** Queries often use real-time data, leading to high computation costs as **views are recalculated** on each query execution.

-**Solution**

-Materialize data using scheduled queries or materialized views. !!TODO:CHECK WITH SOMEONE
+**Solution:** Materialize data using scheduled queries or materialized views. !!TODO:CHECK WITH SOMEONE
 - Calculate Once and re-use multiple times

 ## Materialized Views